 - Interest in a medical profession but want additional attractive career options

 - Enjoy working with others to address important issues

 - Inquisitive-minded and motivated to learn and contribute to societal needs

 For bioengineering majors

 The College of Engineering and Architecture offers more than 300 scholarships a year to first- and second-year students.
-The Voiland school awards approximately $65,000 annually to students who have certified their majors in bioengineering (typically in the junior year) and show leadership and academic promise.
+The Voiland school awards approximately $65,000 annually to students who have certified their majors (typically in the junior year) and show leadership and academic promise.

 For all students

 A variety of state, federal, and university-sponsored programs are available to help students with educational costs.
 Washington State University awards millions of dollars in financial aid and scholarships to students every year based on financial need, academic merit, or a combination of the two.